HydroModPy/HydroModPy/docs/readthedocs/source/index.rst

 .. code-block:: bash

-   pip install hydromodpy
+   pip install "hydromodpy==1.0.0"

 For detailed instructions see the :doc:`installation guide <install>`.
 If you plan to add new features, check the :doc:`contributor setup <contribute>`.

 Research use and citation
 -------------------------